jasper-zanjani/notes/docs/Cloud.md

 - A **Web distribution** is used for static and dynamic content, including streaming video, accessible via HTTP or HTTPS.
 Its origin can be a web server or a **public** S3 bucket.
 - **Real-Time Messaging Protocol (RTMP) distribution** delivers streaming audio or video.
 The media player and media files must be stored in S3 buckets.

+#### CloudWatch

+**Amazon CloudWatch** collects logs, metrics, and events from AWS resources and non-AWS on-premises servers and presents a dashboard for visual analysis.
+All AWS resources automatically send their metrics to CloudWatch Metrics, which stores the data for up to 15 months.
+CloudWatch alarms can be configured for single metrics.

+Applications and AWS services have to be configured to send log events to CloudWatch Logs, and they are stored indefinitely by default although retention settings can be configured.
+Log events from the same source are organized into a log stream.
+Log streams are then organized into log groups.
+**Metric filters** extract metric data from log events.

+CloudWatch Events is a feature that monitors for changes in AWS resources as a result of API operations.

 #### Cloudyn

 Although the **Cloudyn** service, which had been purchased by Microsoft, was being offered as a standalone service, it has now been deprecated because its functionality has been incorporated natively into other sections of the **Cost Management + Billing** blade.